yeatmanlab/Donnelly_2017/README.md

-# Donnelly, Huber and Yeatman (2017)
+# Donnelly, Huber and Yeatman (2018)
-Code and data ato reproduce figures and analyses in Donnelly, Huber and Yeatman (2017)
+Code and data to reproduce figures and analyses in Donnelly, Huber and Yeatman (2017) and in the revision, Donnelly, Huber and Yeatman (2018)

 ## Reference
 Donnelly, Patrick M, Elizabeth Huber, and Jason D Yeatman.
 2017.
 “Intensive Summer Intervention Drives Linear Growth of Reading Skill in Children with Dyslexia”.
 PsyArXiv.
 September 19. psyarxiv.com/jfpe3.